yu-2025/yu-jago/README.md

 # JAGO - platform for designing and developing programs for various purposes (2023)

 It can use software modules written in Java, Kotlin, Clojure (Lisp), Groovy and Scala.
-Thus, in one software product you can combine six programming languages.
+Thus, in one software product you can combine five programming languages.

 The platform consists of a core and modules in Java, Kotlin, Clojure, Groovy and Scala, downloaded from the depository.
 An open depository can be replenished by various developers.